Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Set-AzureRmCurrentStorageAccount.md

 PS C:\>Set-AzureRmCurrentStorageAccount -ResourceGroupName "RG01" -AccountName "MyStorageAccount"
 ```

-This command sets the default storage account for the specified subscription.
+This command sets the default Storage account for the specified subscription.

 ## PARAMETERS